akib35/sharelatex/README.md

 Update[December 2024] :

-Detele previously created config files in `config/` if it exists.
+Delete previously created config files in `config/` if it exists.
 Add `SHARELATEX_IMAGE_NAME=siaimes/sharelatex` in the `overleaf.rc` file located in `/previous-path/overleaf-toolkit/lib/config-seed/`.
 Then run,

 ```bash
 $ bin/init
 ```
-Check the `config/version` value if it matches the lateast varsion from the [Official Docker Hub](https://registry.hub.docker.com/r/siaimes/sharelatex/tags).
+Check the `config/version` value if it matches with the latest version from the [Official Docker Hub](https://registry.hub.docker.com/r/siaimes/sharelatex/tags).
 If not, change it manually.
 Then run,

 ```bash
 $ bin/up     # First time building